ansarid/pysicktim/README.md

-# pysicktim - A Python Library for the SICK TiM5xx
+# PySICKTiM - A Python Library for the SICK TiM5xx

 Introduction
 ------